bkmi/tmnre/README.md

 ### Epsilon Hyperparameter Sweep

-The torus task is defined within our custom version of sbibm, a submodule in this package.
+The torus task is defined within our custom version of `sbibm`, a submodule in this package.
 Therefore, we can train on that task simply by calling a script which applies `tmnre` to the problem.
 We also applied hydra to this experiment.
 You can specify the hardware to train on using options `cpu` and `cuda0`.
 Epsilon is input as the exponent of a power of 10.
 The default `-6` implies `epsilon=10 ** -6`.

 ```bash
 python torus/epsilon/torus.py hardware=cuda0 epsilon=-6